Understanding Information Disclosure from Secure Computation Output: A Study of Average Salary Computation: Preliminaries

 \section{Preliminaries}

-Throughout this work, we use the notation from \cite{ah2017secure}.
-Let $P$ denote the set of all participants in a computation with cardinality $\norm{P} = m$.
-We partition all participants $P$ into three groups: parties controlled by an attacker $A \subset P$, a group of parties being targeted $T \of P \setminus A$, and the remaining participants called spectators $S = P \setminus (A \cup T)$.
-We let the random variable $X_{P_i}$ correspond to the input of a single participant $P_i$ and $x_{P_i}$ denotes a value that $X_{P_i}$ takes.
-In addition, notation $\vec{X}_P = \lp{X_{P_1}, \dots, X_{P_m}}$ denotes a multidimensional random variable and $\vec{x}_P$ as a vector of the individual values of the same size.
-Lastly, we let $X_P = \sum_{i}X_{P_i}$ define a new random variable representing the sum of the participants' random variables.
+Following \cite{ah2017secure}'s notation, let $P$ denote the set of all participants in a computation with $\norm{P} = m$.
+All participants $P$ are partitioned into three groups: parties controlled by an attacker $A \subset P$, a group of parties being targeted $T \of P \setminus A$, and the remaining participants called spectators $S = P \setminus (A \cup T)$.
+Let the random variable $X_{P_i}$ correspond to the input of a single participant $P_i$ and $x_{P_i}$ denotes a value that $X_{P_i}$ takes.
+In addition, the notation $\vec{X}_P = \lp{X_{P_1}, \dots, X_{P_m}}$ denotes a multidimensional random variable and $\vec{x}_P$ is a vector of the individual values of the same size.
+We also let $X_P = \sum_{i}X_{P_i}$ define a new random variable representing the sum of the participants' random variables.
 The same notation applies to the sets $A$, $T$, and $S$.
+Our present analysis is based upon the assumption that all participants' inputs are independent and identically distributed, which we consequently relax.

 For discrete distributions, we use Shannon entropy $H(X)$ to measure the information of a discrete random variable $X$ with mass function $\Pr(X = x)$ defined over domain $D_X$.
 Specifically,